TeeFooLoo/documentation-systems-lab/architecture/product-taxonomies.md

 become new *Capabilities*.
 The taxonomy is no longer just organizing today's products, it is providing classification rules for tomorrow's products.
 It is able to scale as the company scales without requiring constant reorganization.

-Overall, a taxonomy should classify concepts, not perspectives.
+Overall, **a taxonomy should classify concepts, not perspectives.**

+**Perspective**
+- Online
+- Ecommerce
+- Utilities
+- Reporting

+...becomes...

+**Classification**
+- Products
+- Capabilities
+- Infrastructure
+- Integration Patterns

 The first example classifies by perspective: channel, market, business function, software type.
 The second classifies by ontology, or what the thing is: Product, Capability, Infrastructure, Integration Pattern.

 # Principles of Taxonomic Classification